Jumbax/BubbleSpace/README.md

 # BubbleSpace

-Hello, in this plugin a BubbleSpaceComponent.
+Hello!
+This is a plugin that I made for Unreal Engine 5 in C++.
+Here you will find a BubbleSpaceComponent.
 The goal of this component is to calculate an area around the actor it is attached to and use it to modify a reverb (or a general game parameter) in order to dinamically adapt the audio to the environment.

 GIF